jagg1991/you-budget/README.md

 ## Do you need to keep track of your budget?

-Want to keep up with your workouts each day?
-With this app, the user can track what exercises they have completed.
-Keep up with how many reps, the weight of the exercise, duration, how many sets were done, or the distance achieved.
-Working out has never been so easy!
+Do you have issues keeping up with you budget?
+With You-budget, you can keep track of you finances even if your offline!
+With this simple app, you can

 ## Installation instructions